bosunolanrewaju/joomla-rave-payment-forms/readme.md

 * __Public Key__ - (Required) Your Rave Checkout public key which can be retrieved from "Rave Checkout" page on your Rave account dashboard.
+* __Secret Key__ - (Required) Your Rave Checkout secret key which can be retrieved from "Rave Checkout" page on your Rave account dashboard.
+* __Secret Key__ - (Optional) Choose to use the live account when you are ready to go live (Must be set to Yes for Production).
+Default: NO.
 * __Modal Title__ - (Optional) Customize the title of the Pay Modal.
 Default is RAVE CHECKOUT.
 * __Modal Description__ - (Optional) Customize the description on the Pay Modal.
 Default is RAVE CHECKOUT MODAL.
 * __Modal Logo__ - (Optional) Customize the logo on the Pay Modal.
 Upload logo to media and select.
 Default is Rave logo.